Is Your EA Team Ready for AI Augmented Architecture? A 5-Factor Assessment

 - Is there a structured process for using Kernaro Assist in architecture work?

-- Does the team have a shared understanding of where AI-generated architecture outputs require human judgment before use?
+- Does the team share an understanding of where AI-generated outputs require human judgment before use?

-Score 0-1: Capability gaps will limit the value of any AI integration Score 2: Capability is functional: targeted Amplify development will close the gaps Score 3-4: Team is ready to work effectively with AI-augmented tools
+Score 0–1: Capability gaps will limit the value of any AI integration.
+Score 2: Capability is functional — targeted skills development will close the gaps.
+Score 3–4: The team is ready to work effectively with AI-augmented tools.
+(This is exactly what the For Architects training track builds.)

 Factor 4: Stakeholder Relationships

-What it means: Business and IT stakeholders are familiar with the EA function, have received architecture outputs, and have showed willingness to use self-service architecture intelligence.
-Stakeholders who have never engaged with architecture outputs will not independently adopt a new AI interface for architecture data, regardless of its quality.
+What it means: Business and IT stakeholders are familiar with the EA function, have received architecture outputs, and have shown willingness to use self-service architecture intelligence.
+Stakeholders who have never engaged with architecture outputs will not independently adopt a new AI interface for architecture data, no matter how good it is.

 How to assess it:

-- Do you have a regular (quarterly or more frequent) architecture briefing for senior stakeholders?
+- Do you run a regular (quarterly or more frequent) architecture briefing for senior stakeholders?

 - Have you delivered architecture-driven insights to a business stakeholder in the last 90 days?